joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 stronger model that can cut across the mounted component tree.
 In addition this model delivers powerful debugging and reasoning facilities over those found in React itself.

+Every reconciler has an indexer.
+The indexer keep indexes that maintain a variety of useful mappings.
+For example a class to all mounted components of that class, or prop name and all components that use that prop name.
+For example we already say `om.next/class->any` which is incredibly useful when testing things out at a REPL.

+The details of the indexer are not fully ironed out yet, but suffice to say it is a critical component that both simplifies reconciliation and an enhances interactive development.